theComputeKid/premake5-cuda/README.md

 - Include it in your premake5.lua file as shown in the example.

 Tested with Visual Studio 2022 (toolkit v143) with CUDA toolkit 12.0 VS integration.

+Note: If PTX is requested, it will currently be found in the output object folder, with the .obj extension.
+Though, it can be opened with a text editor for inspection.